 During the current reporting year, planning permission was granted for 11 residential units.
-Cycle parking was provided for 7 of those units.
+Cycle parking was provided for 9 of those units.
+One unit that did not provide cycle parking was a Prior Notification

 9.0 Implementation of the Local Development Scheme